Skip to main content

 Reducing the risks

-Avoid other drugs, alcohol or medicines
+• Avoid mixing with alcohol, other drugs, or medicines.

-Look after your mental health
+• Look after your mental health and environment.

 In an emergency